Ecommerce Credit Card Processing Web Header

-eCommerce has been growing rapidly over the few years and it’s not showing any signs of slowing down.
-According to Insider Intelligence, U.S. online sales are set to grow by 16.1%, reaching $1.06 trillion in 2022.
+Ecommerce has been growing rapidly over the last few years, and it’s not showing any signs of slowing down.

-Even if growth has tapered off slightly since its peak in 2020, it’s clear that eCommerce will continue to take a larger share of total retail sales.
+Even if growth has tapered off slightly since its peak in 2020, it’s clear that ecommerce will continue to take a larger share of total retail sales.
+Global ecommerce sales are projected to hit $7.41 trillion by the end of 2026, with online purchases accounting for 21.8% of all retail sales—a steady climb from previous years.

 This makes streamlined credit card processing by brands more important than ever to reduce cart abandonment and build customer loyalty.
-Doing all of that starts with choosing the right payment processor.
+Doing this starts with choosing the right payment processor.

 Customers expect to pay online seamlessly using multiple payment methods

-To meet customer expectations for convenient and effective card transactions, retailers and anyone selling onlineneed to be able to offer streamlined card payment processing solutions for all types of payments.
+To meet customer expectations for convenient and effective card transactions, anyone selling online needs to be able to offer streamlined card payment processing solutions for all types of payments.

-In addition to standalone credit card cards, eCommerce stores also need to accept payments from sources such as mobile wallets, which can hold multiple credit or debit cards.
-Mobile wallets such as PayPal and Apple Pay are now in widespread use, making up 29% of all eCommerce payments in 2021.
+In addition to standalone credit card cards, ecommerce stores also need to accept payments from sources such as mobile wallets, which can hold multiple credit or debit cards.
+Mobile wallets, such as PayPal and Apple Pay, are now in widespread use.

 Knowing how to navigate credit card processing fees